River Rom

-The River Rom, also known as the River Beam below its confluence with the Ravensbourne, is a tributary of the River Thames in England that flows through Greater London around Romford before joining the Thames at Dagenham.
+The River Rom, also known as the River Beam below its confluence with the Ravensbourne, is a tributary of the River Thames in England that flows through the east London suburbs around Romford before joining the Thames at Dagenham.

 Part of the river forms a section of the boundary between the London boroughs of Barking and Dagenham and Havering.
 The Rom is culverted as it passes through the centre of Romford.

 Course

 Starting in Essex, the Rom is the continuation of the Bourne Brook after Bournebridge, Stapleford Abbotts in the Epping Forest district of Essex which rises 3 mi northeast at Spring Farm by Stapleford Abbotts Golf Course in the Essex Borough of Brentwood.

-Taking an almost straight south-flowing course, the Rom passes under the London Loop and experiences a drop of 24 m in elevation before it enters the ringroad enclosed town centre of Romford where it becomes underground in a culvert, a man-made tunnel, at 16m AOD.
-To the south of the town centre it regains green banks and adjoins the retail park on Rom Valley Way, passes under Roneo Corner, divides two residential estates at 8m AOD and enters Eastbrookend Country Park where it is joined by a tributary, The Ravensbourne that has flowed through Emerson Park (a residential area) and then a park, Harrow Lodge Park, from its source in Ardleigh Green.
+Taking an almost straight south-flowing course, the Rom passes under the London Loop and experiences a drop of 24 m in elevation before it enters the ringroad enclosed town centre of Romford where it goes underground in a culvert, a man-made tunnel, at 16m AOD.
+To the south of the town centre it regains green banks and adjoins the retail park on Rom Valley Way, passes under Roneo Corner, divides two residential estates at 8m AOD and enters Eastbrookend Country Park where it is joined by a tributary, The Ravensbourne that has flows through Emerson Park (a residential area) and then a park, Harrow Lodge Park, from its source in Ardleigh Green.